-If you have been involved in an arrest related to driving under the influence (DUI), you have probably experienced the terrible feeling of uncertainty, not knowing if your driving privileges would be revoked due to one mistake or miscalculation.
+If you’ve been arrested for driving under the influence (DUI), you have probably experienced the terrible feeling of uncertainty, not knowing if your driving privileges would be revoked due to one mistake or miscalculation.
 Those feelings aside, you must take action to preserve driving privileges withing 10 days from the date of arrest by speaking with a Miami DUI lawyer about your rights regarding your driving privileges.

 At my firm, Jonathan B. Blecher, P.A., I have more than 40 years of legal experience and can represent you at a hearing with the Department of Highway Safety and Motor Vehicles (DHSMV) to ensure that your driving privileges are protected!

 What Is an administrative hearing?

-When you are arrested for DUI, you must face two different cases – one involving the criminal court where you must combat DUI related charges, and one involving the DHSMV where you must fight to have your driving privileges reinstated.
+After a DUI arrest, you face two different cases – one involving the criminal court where you fight the DUI-related charges, and one involving the DHSMV where you work to have your driving privileges reinstated.

-For those who are commercial drivers, I know how important it is to your livelihood to preserve your driving privileges.
-Because your income and your family depend on your ability to drive, you can trust your DUI defense matter to my firm.
+For commercial drivers, I know how important it is to your livelihood to preserve your driving privileges because your income and your family depend on your ability to drive.
 My firm has been able to secure positive results even in the most complex and challenging cases.
 Even if you think there is no hope or no legal solution to your DUI case, I have been able to attain successful results in cases involving automobile accidents with police cars, excessive points, high breath test results, and drug possession charges.